The Resurrection Shuffle

 "The Resurrection Shuffle" is a song by British rock band Ashton, Gardner and Dyke, released as a single in November 1970.
 It became their only charting hit, peaking at number three on the UK Singles Chart and number 40 on the Billboard Hot 100.

 Background

 "The Resurrection Shuffle" was recorded at De Lane Lea Studios on Dean Street in London and features Howie Casey playing saxophone.

 Capitol decided to release this as a single over the song "I'm Your Spiritual Breadman" (featuring George Harrison playing guitar, assisting with production and helping with some of the lyrics), which had been scheduled for single release.
 However, the record label Capitol instead decided that "The Resurrection Shuffle" should be the next single.

-Aston, Gardner and Dyke went on tour with Deep Purple and shortly after this began, "The Resurrection Shuffle" was released as a single in November 1970.
+Ashton, Gardner and Dyke went on tour with Deep Purple and shortly after this began, "The Resurrection Shuffle" was released as a single in November 1970.
 Within a few months, the single had gained significant popularity and by February the band were forced to leave the tour and to headline their own tour.